 CEAT has implemented a "Sherlock" an Al Bot, accessible through 5 modes including mobile application, desktop, MS Teams, MS Outlook & the Company intranet, chatbot to address questions about business policies and employee issues.
 This unique solution ensured that management employees had access to all the policies of the Company 24x7 and eliminated the dependency on HR to that extent.
-CEAT also introduced the Grievance Module shortly thereafter to partner and institutions to offer an
+CEAT also introduced the Grievance Module shortly thereafter to provide management employees the opportunity to raise their grievances or queries seamlessly.